✨ Professional Resume Review | Get Yours Today | Certified Experts

 Artificial Intelligence

 Hollywood and science fiction have done a great job of familiarizing us with artificial intelligence and its hyper-realism.
-But outside the world of Hollywood, what is artificial intelligence?
+But what is artificial intelligence outside the world of Hollywood?

 Imagine a machine that could organize your desk just as you like it or serve you a customized cup of coffee.
-Although the functions of AI aren’t as obvious as in these (aforementioned) examples, it is built to do things commonly associated with intelligent or smart beings.
+Although the functions of AI aren’t as obvious as in these (aforementioned) examples, they are built to do things commonly associated with intelligent beings.

 Hence the term ‘artificial intelligence.’

-In 2025, we can say that AI reached a tipping point.
+In 2025, AI reached a tipping point.
 AI isn’t exclusive to data scientists, software engineers, and tech geniuses anymore.
-It is so powerful yet easy to use that even traditional knowledge workers (and users) can use it just by inputting simple human text-based prompts.
+It is so powerful yet easy to use that even traditional knowledge workers (and users) can use it by inputting simple human text-based prompts.

-The development of this cutting-edge technology has made a significant impact on other technologies as well.
+The development of this cutting-edge technology has also significantly impacted other technologies.
 AI can be found in smartphones, cars, social media feeds, video games, banking surveillance, and many other aspects of our daily lives.

-For example, Siri can have a conversation with you or tell you when it’s going to rain.
-Other types of AI like ChatGPT, Gemini, Microsoft’s Copilot, and so on are being used (responsibly) on a large scale across businesses and organizations.
+For example, Siri can talk with you or tell you when it will rain.
+Other types of AI, like ChatGPT, Gemini, Microsoft’s Copilot, and so on, are being used (responsibly) on a large scale across businesses and organizations.

-You can see the AI technology in action from creating content to productivity improvement, virtual assistants, data processing, and cybersecurity.
-With how AI is leading the way in efficiency, it is bound to scale up quickly and transform how jobs are done.
+You can see AI technology in action from creating content to productivity improvement, virtual assistants, data processing, and cybersecurity.
+As AI is leading the way in efficiency, it is bound to scale up quickly and transform how jobs are done.

 Quantum Computing

-Quantum computing is a new technology trend that is greatly inspired by quantum physics, a study of the behavior of atoms and particles.
-It is a multidisciplinary field that has roots in physics, computer science, and mathematics.
+Quantum computing is a new technology trend that is greatly inspired by quantum physics, the study of the behavior of atoms and particles.
+It is a multidisciplinary field with roots in physics, computer science, and mathematics.

 So, what is quantum computing?

 Quantum computing is an aspect of computer science that uses the principles of quantum theory and quantum mechanics to solve complex problems faster (and better) than classical computers.
-It uses specialized technology which includes computer hardware research, algorithms, and application development.
+It uses specialized technology, including computer hardware research, algorithms, and application development.

-Quantum computers are advanced machines that use qubits or quantum bits, which are represented as a simultaneous superposition of one and zero until it can be measured.
-This is unlike classical computers that use bits representing either one or zero.
+Quantum computers are advanced machines that use qubits or quantum bits, which are represented as a simultaneous superposition of one and zero until they can be measured.
+This is unlike classical computers, which use bits representing either one or zero.
 Therefore, quantum computers process data very differently from classical computers.

-They are advanced machines that operate by studying and controlling the behavior (specifically superposition and entanglement) of atoms and particles in a completely different way from regular or supercomputers.
+They are advanced machines that study and control the behavior (specifically superposition and entanglement) of atoms and particles in a completely different way from regular or supercomputers.

-Quantum computing is bound to radically revolutionize classical computing.
-These computers are not exactly the next generation computers, but rather upgraded and powerful versions of classical computers.
+Quantum computing is bound to revolutionize classical computing radically.
+These computers are not exactly the next generation, but upgraded and powerful versions of classical computers.

 An ideal quantum computer should be able to break the encryption standards we use today by finding prime factors of a large integer in just minutes.
-Unfortunately, the real quantum hardware we have today is not quite powerful enough to do that just yet.
+Unfortunately, our quantum hardware is not quite powerful enough to do that just yet.

-However, the development of technologies is advancing faster than ever.
-This emerging technology is capable of conducting much more complex operations faster than classical computing.
+However, technology development is advancing faster than ever.
+This emerging technology can conduct much more complex operations faster than classical computing.
 It can optimize other applications to produce better and more reliable data.

 Quantum computing is making technology and computer-based applications exceedingly relevant to various industries.
-It holds the potential to revolutionize various fields, from cryptography to drug discovery.
+It can potentially revolutionize multiple fields, from cryptography to drug discovery.

-With its increasing compatibility (and reliability) with classical computing, there is so much that we can expect from this trending technology.
+With its increasing compatibility (and reliability) with classical computing, this trending technology offers many benefits.

 Machine Vision

-Machine vision is exactly what it sounds like –a machine with eyes that can actually see.
-Simply put, machine vision is the ability of a machine or computer to see.
+Machine vision is precisely what it sounds like—a machine with eyes that can see.
+Put another way, machine vision is the ability of a machine or computer to see.
 It employs video cameras, analog-to-digital conversion, hardware and software algorithms, integrated systems, and digital signal processing to automate visual tasks.

-The process begins with a sensor such as a camera that captures the digital input.
-The software algorithm analyzes and categorizes the input on a hardware platform.
+The process begins with a sensor, such as a camera, that captures the digital input.
+A software algorithm analyzes and categorizes the input on a hardware platform.
 The MV system results classify what’s been “seen” or initiate an action.

-Businesses use these systems in various ways to improve accuracy, throughput, production, and quality.
-The common uses of MV systems you’ll find today include imaging-based automatic inspection (and analysis), defect detection, process control, identifying, measuring, sorting, tracking products, robot guidance, and so on.
+Businesses use these systems to improve accuracy, throughput, production, and quality.
+Today’s common uses of MV systems include imaging-based automatic inspection (and analysis), defect detection, process control, identifying, measuring, sorting, tracking products, and robot guidance.

 Blockchain technology